Cloud-CV/EvalAI-ngx/docker/dev/fetching_docker_container.md

 of the person who originally came up with the solution.

 #### Maintain a separate codebase for the files used
-As Yash Dusing suggested, this is a very useful addition.
+This can be a very useful addition.
 As the Django container is common to both EvalAI and EvalAI-ngx projects, it will be helpful to separate it from the EvalAI codebase.
 I would like to add here that this can also be useful in the EvalAI-CLI project where it can be used to setup the API server to perform integration tests with the server.
 (See [this PR](https://github.com/Cloud-CV/evalai-cli/pull/210))

+Suggested by: @yashdusing

 #### Use SVN to download required folders
 `svn` can be used to download folders from GitHub.
 A list of the required files